 - Played with in Field Of Innocence.
 After a seemingly well-meaning Ozai bids them both farewell and good luck on their mission, Lu Ten asks Iroh if he honestly believed all of that.
-Iroh is Genre Savvy enough to know that, even though he wishes it were true, Ozai would never act like that and something is up.
+Iroh knows that, even though he wishes it were true, Ozai would never act like that and something is up.
 They're both right - Ozai was just trying to divert suspicion from himself as he plots their deaths.

 - In Disney's Beauty and the Beast, during Gaston's rant as he's tormenting the Beast on the castle rooftops, he sneers, "Were you in love with her, Beast?!
 Did you honestly think she'd want you, when she had someone like me?!"

 Randall: [chuckles evilly] You still think this is about that stupid scare record?